-WWT will have overall responsibility for coordinating the project and coordinating with the other three proposed project.
-They will have ultimate responsibility for the implementation of this framework but will work closely with the other three partner NGOs in actual delivery.
+WWT will have overall responsibility for coordinating the project and all activities undertaken as part of it including those of the project partners.
+They will have ultimate responsibility for the implementation of this framework but will work closely with the other two partner NGOs in actual delivery.